-Whether bone or veggie, broth can also be a good nutritious way of getting in some more liquid, though take it slow.
+Whether bone or veggie, broth is also a good nutritious way of getting in some more liquid, though take it slow.
 Broth contains nutrients and minerals that aid healing, which is certainly something you’ll be in need of at this point.

 Try Pukka 3 cinnamon with a spoon of honey.

-Turmeric is a highly powerful herb with a plethora of amazing health and healing properties, including being antimicrobial, anti-inflammatory and loaded with nutrients, making it a wonderful tonic for gastroenteritis.
+Turmeric is a highly powerful herb with a plethora of amazing health and healing properties.
+It’s antimicrobial, anti-inflammatory and loaded with nutrients, making it a wonderful tonic for gastroenteritis.

 By day 5 I made a matcha latte with a dash of turmeric powder and a rice milk base.

-All of these things can upset your stomach further, plus they’re a diuretic, and with you having lost so much fluid, it’s best to prevent losing any more.
+All of these things can upset your stomach further, plus they’re a diuretic.
+With you having lost so much fluid, it’s best to prevent losing any more.